fbpx

 Rishi Dhillon

-As a Chartered Accountant (tax, business services and financial accounting) with a Masters in Development Studies (International Development), Rishi brings a breadth of experience to her role as Fundraising Coordinator with AHF.
+As a Chartered Accountant (tax, business services and financial accounting) with a Masters in Development Studies (International Development), Rishi brings a breadth of experience to her role as Fundraising & Operations Manager.
 Having travelled in the Himalaya, Rishi is also passionate about conservation of this region and the sustainable development of mountain communities.

 Alina Clark